Learn everything you need to know to build a house from the ground up while also gaining relevant business skills and resume-worthy experience.

 Phase two of the program is the Associate in Applied Science in Construction Trades Green Technology.
 During this phase, the student learns the science behind construction techniques and the business aspects of contracting.
 The associate degree qualifies students for jobs as a contractor, safety inspector or crew leader.

-The optional third phase is transferring to Ferris State University for a Bachelor of Science in Construction Management.
-Because of SMC’s articulation agreement with Ferris, 100% of the time, money and effort a student invests in the Construction Trades Green Technology program transfers to Ferris; no time is wasted on classes a student won’t need and students don’t have to catch up on courses after they transfer.
+The optional third phase is transferring to Ferris State University or another four-year institution for a Bachelor of Science in Construction Management.
 A bachelor’s in construction prepares students for commercial work as project superintendents, project managers, project engineers or owner’s representative.

 Students also have the opportunity to take the National Association of Home Builder’s exam to be a Certified Green Professional (CGP).
 SMC is one of only seven schools in the country to offer this nationally recognized certification.
 The CGP designation is a highly distinguished credential that shows a person’s qualification to build efficient homes without driving up the cost of construction.